mparticle-integrations/mparticle-javascript-integration-dynamic-yield/README.md

-# integration-dyanamic-yield
+# integration-dynamic-yield

 Dynamic Yield Javascript integration for mParticle

 #License

-Copyright 2018 mParticle, Inc.
+Copyright 2021 mParticle, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.